32 Ways To Save Money on Your Utility Bills

 - Plant shade trees on the hot side of your home.
 This is southwest and west but will be determined by the orientation of the building.
 Don’t plant trees due south if you are heating with passive solar.
 Even the shade from the bare limbs cuts the efficiency of the sun.

-- Install windows on the south side, or the sunniest side, of your house, and let the sun heat it for free!
+- Install windows on your house’s south side, or the sunniest side, and let the sun heat it for free!

 Save Water and the Energy It Takes to Heat It